Antenna Panel

 [3]:

-# Depending on the input parameters the "drawRadiation" method can create different types of graphs.
-Here
+# Depending on the input parameters, the 'drawRadiation' method can generate different types of plots.

-# we draw the Field values of the antenna panel at the horizontal plane of zero elevation.
+# Here, we plot the field values of the antenna panel in the horizontal plane at zero elevation.

 radValues = panel.drawRadiation(theta=90, viewAngles=(90,0), radiationType="Field", normalize=False)